 Admission to the Pumpkin Patch is free, pay for each activity.

 Bennett Farms – Heflin – I-20 toward Atlanta, exit 199.
-Opening day, Saturday September 29th.
 In October – Open Thursday and Friday, 2pm – 5pm, Saturday 9am – 5pm and Sunday 1pm – 5pm.
+Live Music on Saturdays

-“Petting and Fun Farm” is open every Friday and Saturday in October from 10am to 1pm.
+Pumpkin Patch, Fridays and Saturdays 10am to 2pm.
+Sundays, 1pm – 4pm.
 Bring your lunch & friends!
 248-0773 (Pony ride, boat ride, animal feeding, hands on petting area, pumpkin patch, hayride, playground, etc ONLY $15 per person)

 Emmet O’Neal Public Library